 Does Capital One Limit You Within Card a Card Family?

-Already got a Capital One Venture Rewards Credit Card?
+Already got a *capital one venture card*?
 Don't worry.
 Capital One said in an interview with Thrifty Traveler that current Venture cardholders will be eligible to apply outright for the new Venture X Card, and vice versa.
 There's no restriction on holding both cards at the same time, though you may not want to keep them both long-term, as there is a lot of overlap.

 Credit Pulls From All Three Credit Bureaus